 The issue with relying on behaviors as a signal to move the bulb further away is that they generally are physical damage to the body such as gray burned areas, open wounds, and melted back spines.
 And it is concerning how long this kind of situation goes on before the keeper realizes what is going on.
 So this means the chameleon is basking even though it is too hot.
 Thus it is better to start low rather than high.
-The mid 80s F is a safe range to start off with.
-You can even start at the low 80s if you would like to be cautious.
+The low 80s F is a safe range to start off with.
 But always do the back of the hand test and watch behavior.

 Your chameleon will need it bright inside his cage.
-The biggest cage deficiency behind no hiding place, is insufficient light where, when you look at the cage, the chameleon looks like it is in a cave with a skylight.
+One of the most common cage issues, behind no hiding place, is insufficient light where, when you look at the cage, the chameleon looks like it is in a cave with a miner’s lamp.
 A bright cage will allow plants to grow and your environment to be vibrant.